Why Bitter Gourd Leaves Turning Yellow?

 This will be when the fruits are around 4 to 6 inches long.

-The fruits of the bitter gourd will have a pear shape and the skin will be light green and have few yellow streaks.
+The fruits of the bitter gourd will have a pear shape, and the skin will be light green and have a few yellow streaks.

-Fruits belonging to the same vine will have various bitterness, melons when they are immature or overripe, and can have a bitter taste.
+Fruits belonging to the same vine will have various bitterness and melons when immature or overripe and can taste bitter.

-After riping the thin layer of flesh on the bitter melon turns orange to bright red, the fruits’ flesh surrounds a hollow interior cavity with a white pulp that is spongey and has seeds.
+After ripening, the thin layer of flesh on the bitter melon turns orange to bright red, and the fruits’ flesh surrounds a hollow interior cavity with a spongey white pulp with seeds.

 Fruit is watery and crunchy, just like the cucumber.

-Bitterness of the melon is the result of alkali momordicine.
-The plant’s bitterness also depends upon the color, the darker the color, the bitter the taste is going to be.
+The bitterness of the melon is the result of alkali momordicine.
+The plant’s bitterness also depends upon the colour; the darker the colour, the bitter the taste will be.

 Important note!

-Once the melons have begun to ripe, you will have to pick the fruits after two to three days regularly.
+Once the melons ripen, you must pick the fruits regularly after two to three days.

-The reason behind this is that the more you pick, the more the fruits will form on the plant.
+This is because the more you pick, the more the fruits will form on the plant.
 Else, bitter gourd fruit and its leaves turn yellow.

 Diseases of bitter gourd